hasantkbs/OptiTrade/README.md

     ```
     This will continuously print live BTCUSDT mark price updates to your console.

+### Terminal 4: Automatic Model Training (Optional)

+To ensure the machine learning models adapt to new market data, you can run the training scheduler.
+This script will automatically retrain the models for all intervals (1d, 4h, 15m) every Sunday at 02:00.

+1. Open a new terminal window.
+2. Navigate to the project's root directory:
+    ```bash
+    cd /path/to/OptiTradeCode/
+    ```
+3. Activate your Conda environment:
+    ```bash
+    conda activate optitrade_env
+    ```
+4. Start the training scheduler:
+    ```bash
+    python scripts/run_training_scheduler.py
+    ```
+    Keep this terminal running in the background (e.g., using `screen` or `tmux` on a server) for the scheduler to work continuously.

 ## Project Structure

 The main directory structure of the project is as follows: